PJMantoss/netflix-clone/README.md

 CHALLENGES AND SOLUTIONS:
 - I had trouble hydrating the firestore database with seed data.
 I was able to solve this by changing 'allow read: false' to 'allow read, write: if true' in firebase and correctly importing seedDatabase and initializing firebase in index.js
-- All background and data images from firestore refused to display.
-I later found out that I had to use a certain piece of code for referencing public folders when sourcing images, so I solved this challenge by adding process.env.PUBLIC_URL in front of any image path in the src attribute e.g. src={process.env.PUBLIC_URL + /images/}
+- All background and data images from firestore refused to display initially.
+I later found out that I had to use a certain piece of code for referencing public folders when sourcing images in react, so I solved this challenge by adding process.env.PUBLIC_URL in front of every image path in the src attribute e.g. src={process.env.PUBLIC_URL + /images/}

 25-Dec-2020